standardrb/lint_roller/README.md

 and formatters.
 It provides plugins for those tools to load extensions and specify custom rulesets.

-(As of this release, only [Standard Ruby](https://github.com/standardrb/standard) supports `lint_roller` plugins, but we think [RuboCop](https://github.com/rubocop/rubocop) could add support and most plugins would be compatible with both `rubocop` and `standardrb`.
-Additionally, there's nothing that would prevent other tools like [rufo](https://github.com/ruby-formatter/rufo) from adopting it.)
+(As of this release, only [RuboCop](https://github.com/rubocop/rubocop) and [Standard Ruby](https://github.com/standardrb/standard) support `lint_roller` plugins, but we think other tools could add support and most plugins would be compatible with both `rubocop` and `standardrb`.
+Additionally, there's nothing that would prevent tools like [rufo](https://github.com/ruby-formatter/rufo) from adopting it.)

 ## How to make a plugin